CEERI-App-Dev/HealthCare-App/README.md

 Pull requests are welcome.
 For test purposes this project has been kept private.

 ## Purpose
 This app is useful for companies in the backdrop of COVID-19 global pandemic to efficiently manage employees.
-Firebase implementation as well local databases are included, This app can easily be modified for each company/individual's purposes easily with their very own firebase console.
-Parameters taken into consideration are daily temperature, containment areas, overseas visit, etc. An additional facility for Manager/HR to view employee conditions has also been made available.
+Local Database as well as Firebase Firestore is implemented in it.
+This app can easily be modified for each company/individual's purposes easily with their own firebase console.
+Parameters taken into consideration are daily body temperature, containment areas, overseas travel, came in contact with a CoVid Patient, etc. An additional facility for Manager/HR to view employee conditions has also been made available.